lstng/lstng/README.md

 <h2>About Me</h2>

 <p>
-My expertise lies in harnessing the power of Vue, React and Typescript to create convenient, fast, and beautiful interfaces.
-I actively stay abreast of industry trends and best practices through LinkedIn Learning, Udemy courses, constantly refining my skills.
-Furthermore, I consistently engage in personal projects, leveraging my knowledge to explore new concepts and technologies.
+I build fast, beautiful, and intuitive interfaces using Vue, React, and TypeScript.
+I love experimenting with new technologies and constantly refine my skills through courses on LinkedIn Learning and Udemy, as well as hands-on personal projects.
 </p>

 <p>
-As a dedicated Product Engineer, I lead the development, design, and implementation of software solutions.
-My role encompasses various stages of the product lifecycle, including conception, design, development, testing, deployment, and ongoing support.
+As a Product Engineer, I dive into every stage of the software lifecycle—from idea and design to development, testing, deployment, and ongoing improvements.
+My focus is on creating solutions that are both user-friendly and technically robust.
 </p>

 <hr/>